-• WIDA Consortium/WCER, University of Wisconsin, Madison, WI – Serve as an advisor on improving English proficiency assessments, improving the inclusion of English language learners in academic assessment programs, and assuring that ELLs are included in educational reform efforts at the state and national levels.
+Previously, Dr. Roeber served as an advisor to the WIDA Consortium/WCER, University of Wisconsin, Madison, WI on improving English proficiency assessments, improving the inclusion of English language learners in academic assessment programs, and assuring that ELLs are included in educational reform efforts at the state and national levels.

 Before these activities began, Dr. Roeber was an adjunct Professor, Measurement and Quantitative Methods, in the Michigan State University College of Education, East Lansing, MI from 2007 to 2012.
 In this capacity, he taught courses on educational measurement, worked to improve the assessment skills of prospective and current educators, conducted research on how teachers learn to use formative assessment strategies, and provided additional support for faculty and students on assessment.